equelin/Unity-Powershell/README.md

 - NFS Server and Shares,
 - vCenter and ESXi servers,
 - iSCSI parameters,
-- Snapshots and snapshots schedules.
+- Snapshots and snapshots schedules,
+- Performance metrics.

 More functionalities will be added later.